 In fact, OSHA just recently added a new chapter to their technical manual, addressing noise.
 This aims to give both guidance and information on noise hazards and issues in the workplace, helping to keep employees safe and employers in compliance.

-At Swiss Precision Machining, we take safety very seriously.
+At Swiss Precision Machining, LLC, we take safety very seriously.
 We have a safety committee headed by our HR director and a manager, dedicated to this important topic.
 Our employees must wear earplugs and safety goggles, and we enforce this strictly.

 Additionally, we hold a monthly meeting during which we address all concerns, and an employee from each department is designated to head the committee throughout the year, with a new group of employees chosen annually.